 For example, red gems along the Pyrope-Almandine continuum that have a refractive index of 1.77 or higher can in most cases be classified as Almandine.
 But some high Standard Pyrope and high Rhodolite gems can also have a refractive index as high as 1.77.
 How can we tell which species or variety is correct for such intermediate gems?
 Standard gemological tests are inadequate to make a distinction, and the accepted practice in gemology is to simply classify these as Pyrope-Almandine, a hybrid species name that has been created to solve the dilemma.
 But we can make precise distinctions by using the RIMS method to plot RI and SI readings on a Hoover diagram.
 This allows us to definitively separate any 2 species by determining which side of the species composition boundary a gem belongs.

-Rhodolite & Purple Almandine: As an example, the purplish red gem shown below on the left has an unusually dark purple color for Rhodolite, and it's composition (RI 1.766, SI 18.40) is near the upper limit for the Rhodolite variety.
+Rhodolite & Purple Almandine: As an example, the purplish red gem shown below on the left has an unusually dark purple color for Rhodolite, and its composition (RI 1.766, SI 18.40) is near the upper limit for the Rhodolite variety.
 It is identical in color and very similar in composition to the gem on the right (RI 1.772, SI 19.57), which is at the extrapolated lower limit of Almandine.
 Although there is little meaningful difference in the composition of these 2 gems, the slightly lower refractive index and magnetic susceptibility readings for the gem on the left fall just within the Pyrope ternary and can distinguish this gem as a high Rhodolite, with Pyrope as the primary species component.
 The gem on the right can be distinguished as a low Almandine, a different species.

 in Reflected Light

 Different Garnet species and varieties that have similar color and composition cannot be separated solely by refractive index, magnetic response and color.
 Fine distinctions between Garnets whose compositions straddle the border between one species and another, or one variety and another, require the use of a Hoover balance (magnetic susceptibility balance) and the RIMS method, which plots refractive index against measured magnetic susceptibility on a Hoover diagram.
+The remainder of this page discusses how the author uses a Hoover Balance and RIMS method to identify and separate Garnets.
+Unfortunately, Hoover balances are not commercially available.

 Pyralspite varieties sometimes exist in an uninterrupted solid solution series that is continuous in chemical composition and color.
 Examples include: Standard Pyrope to Almandine; Rhodolite to Almandine; Color Change Pyrope to Color Change Spessartine.
 Gems with intermediate compositions that are near the boundary between the 2 species/varieties can look the same and also have very similar RI's and magnetic susceptibilities.

 The 3 Ugrandite species also don’t overlap much in chemical composition.
-If you review the All Gem Garnet Graph on page 3, you’ll see that all gem Ugrandites other than Uvarovite are simply Grandites, falling along the join that connects Grossular and Andradite.
+If you review the All Gem Garnet Graph on page 5, you’ll see that all gem Ugrandites other than Uvarovite are simply Grandites, falling along the join that connects Grossular and Andradite.
 There is a clear separation between Grossular and Andradite, with no true examples of intermediate composition.

 Rhodolite or Almandine?